lidofinance/solana-docs/docs/sunset.md

 sidebar_position: 1
 ---

-# Lido on Solana has been sunset!

-Since 4th of February, 2024 **Lido on Solana** is not supported by Lido DAO anymore.
+4th of February, 2024 **Lido on Solana** was sunset and is no longer supported by Lido DAO.

 If you haven't unstaked your funds, please check these manuals: